dhp287/ASP.NET-BookReview-Web-API/README.md

 ## ASP.NET-BookReview-Web-API

 * This is an API to get the reviews of the New York Times Best Selling Books.
-* It is an ASP.NET Web API which implements OData protocol and the data is backed in SQL Server Database using SQLExpress.
+* It is an ASP.NET Web API which implements OData protocol.
+* The data is backed in SQL Server Database using SQLExpress, also I've used Entity Framework Code First approcah to migrate my models to the database.
 * Authentication is done using ASP.NET identity based on Owin middleware where each user will have to register and ask for a token to access the API.
 * You can add data to the API using Reviews.py python script.